RWaltersMA/MongoDB_AGeneralPurposeDB/README.md

 You should have a MongoDB instance available and the [Yelp database](https://www.yelp.com/dataset/challenge) loaded.
 This demo database is not included on Git due to the size.

 ## BEFORE YOU BEGIN
-You will have to create a ".env" file which contains the connection credentials to your local MongoDB instance.
-The contents of the file should similar to the following:
+You will have to create a [.env](.env) file which contains the connection credentials to your local MongoDB instance (see [dotenv](https://github.com/motdotla/dotenv)).
+The contents of the file should be similar to the following:

     DB_HOST=127.0.0.1
     DB_PORT=27020